-The Center of Excellence in Regulatory Science and Innovation (M-CERSI) is funded by an initial $1 million grant from the U.S. Food and Drug Administration.
+The Center of Excellence in Regulatory Science and Innovation (M-CERSI) is funded by the U.S. Food and Drug Administration.
 The center focuses on modernizing and improving the ways drugs and medical devices are reviewed and evaluated.

 This center is a collaborative partnership between the University of Maryland, College Park, and the University of Maryland, Baltimore.
 Researchers from both campuses work with FDA staff to support the development of new tools, standards and approaches to assess the safety, efficacy, quality and performance of FDA-regulated products.